 Ed is a frequent lecturer and author on civil litigation and trial issues.
 In recent years, he has written or spoken on extraterritorial jurisdiction under RICO, on trying RICO and other complex commercial jury cases, on handling consumer finance disputes under Dodd-Frank, and on the exercise of forum selection clauses.
-Ed recently served as a faculty member at the 2018 IADC Trial Academy at Stanford University and is consistently recognized for his skills in Alabama Super Lawyers “Top 50,” The Best Lawyers in America®, Benchmark Litigation and other publications.
+Ed recently served as a faculty member at the 2018 IADC Trial Academy at Stanford University and is consistently recognized for his skills in Mid-South Super Lawyers, The Best Lawyers in America®, Benchmark Litigation and other publications.
 He is a past chair of the IADC’s Business Litigation Committee and the Alabama State Bar’s (ASB) Leadership Forum Section.

 Ed is civic-minded.
-He serves on the Foundation Board of the IADC, serves on the board and as treasurer for a local nonprofit, Glenwood, and, as a veteran himself, has been active in giving his time to initiatives that support veterans.
+He serves on the Foundation Board of the IADC, serves on the board and as treasurer for Glenwood, a local nonprofit, and, as a veteran himself, has been active in giving his time to initiatives that support veterans.
 For three years in a row, Ed received the ASB’s President’s Award, which is presented to members of the bar who best exemplify the ASB motto, “Lawyers Render Service.”